Skip to content

 X-Powered-By: WordPress VIP <https://wpvip.com>

-Add a header
+Add an HTTP header

 Use the wp_headers filter in a theme’s functions.php file to add new headers.
 Ensure that the header is not already being set before adding it to the filter.